 The Grand Place is a UNESCO World Heritage site.
 And we promise, you will be completely mesmerized by the stunning gold ornate designs on all merchant and guild buildings at the Grote Markt.

-There are three main structures that make up the grandeur of the Grote Markt – which are the town hall, King’s house and the houses of the Grand Place.
+There are three main structures that make up the grandeur of the Grote Markt – which are the town hall, the King’s house, and the houses of the Grand Place.
 This place is opulent and speaks volumes of the grandeur of Belgium architecture.